raphaelleveque/Trump-Card-Game/README.md

 # Trunfo

+[EN] This project is entirely in Portuguese, It was developed in the Object Oriented Programming discipline.
+It consists of a famous card game, Trunfo (or Trump in English), with a theme of Brazilian politicians - trying to maintain impartiality, but with a comic touch.

 Este projeto foi elaborado na disciplina de Programação Orientada a Objetos.
 Ele consiste em um jogo de cartas famoso, o Trunfo, com tema de políticos brasileiros - tentando manter a imparcialidade, mas com um toque cômico.

 ### Como jogar?